What's new in DevTools (Microsoft Edge 84)

-Match keyboard shortcuts in the DevTools to VS Code
+Match keyboard shortcuts in the DevTools to Visual Studio Code

-To try the experiment, open DevTools Settings by pressing
+To try the experiment, open DevTools Settings by selecting

-Select DevTools (Default) in the Match shortcuts from preset dropdown and select Visual Studio Code.
-The keyboard shortcuts in the DevTools now match the shortcuts for equivalent actions in VS Code.
+Choose DevTools (Default) in the Match shortcuts from preset dropdown and select Visual Studio Code.
+The keyboard shortcuts in the DevTools now match the shortcuts for equivalent actions in Visual Studio Code.

-For example, the keyboard shortcut for pausing or continuing running a script in VS Code is
+For example, the keyboard shortcut for pausing or continuing running a script in Visual Studio Code is

 F5.
 With the DevTools (Default) preset, that same shortcut in the DevTools is